itsDigvijaysing/What-I-Learned/JavaScript/JS Notes.md

 - Spread Operator (...)
   The operators shape is three consecurtive dots and is written as -> ...
+  It generatea shallow copy if we refer it to another variable.(It will not pass the reference but actual data)
   Usage:
   1. Expanding String: convert string into list of array
   2. Combining Array: Combine array or add value to array